 FHSU Tiger Tots Preschool Center

-FHSU Tiger Tots Preschool Center offers an integrated preschool and childcare program for children.
-Our primary goal is to create a secure, encouraging environment that advances each child's social, physical, intellectual, and emotional development.
+FHSU Tiger Tots Preschool Center offers an integrated preschool and childcare program.
+Our goal is to create a secure, encouraging environment.
+We focus on advancing each child's social, physical, intellectual, and emotional development.

 MISSION

-Our mission is to cultivate a nurturing setting where children are empowered to be creative, self-reliant, and accountable.
-Our staff is committed to delivering a diverse, developmentally appropriate curriculum.
+We cultivate a nurturing setting where children develop creativity, self-reliance, and accountability.
+Our staff delivers a diverse, developmentally appropriate curriculum.

-Our learning environment develops essential skills and knowledge in young children through caring, expert caregivers, and developmentally suitable curricula.
-We utilize the Kansas Early Learning Standards, enabling our providers and teachers to design activities, select and apply curricula, and foster meaningful partnerships with children and families about early learning.
+Our learning environment develops essential skills and knowledge in young children.
+We use caring, expert caregivers and developmentally suitable curricula.
+We utilize the Kansas Early Learning Standards.
+These standards help our providers and teachers design activities, select curricula, and foster partnerships with children and families.

 VALUES AND BELIEFS

-Our values emphasize play and structured activities based on research and experience.
-These experiences build children's health and well-being, as well as the necessary skills for school success.
+Our values emphasize play and structured activities.
+These are informed by research and experience.
+These experiences build children's health and well-being.
+They also build necessary skills for school success.

 GOALS

-- We maintain a facility that follows the belief that all children deserve respect and empathy.
-Each child is unique, with strengths and weaknesses that make them special.
+- We maintain a facility based on the belief that all children deserve respect and empathy.
+Each child is unique, with strengths and weaknesses.
 Growth in social, emotional, and intellectual areas happens when children observe positive adult behavior, explore their world, and interact with peers.

 - We recognize the value of cultural heritage and family in every child's life.
 Home plays the most critical role in development.
-By working with parents, we help children reach their full potential.
+By collaborating with parents, we help children reach their full potential.

-- Create a safe environment with clear, consistent boundaries and guidelines for acceptable behavior.
+- We create a safe environment and set clear, consistent boundaries and guidelines for acceptable behavior.

-- Establish a daily routine that prioritizes play.
-Play is a child's "work," fostering problem-solving, self-concept, and creativity.
+- We establish a daily routine that prioritizes play.
+Play is a child's "work."
+It fosters problem-solving, self-concept, and creativity.

-- Prepare FHSU Teacher Education candidates to become effective decision-makers and thoughtful teachers by offering valuable hands-on experiences working with young children.
-Empower candidates to create activities that give children opportunities to learn through play and active, hands-on learning.
+- We prepare FHSU Teacher Education candidates to become effective decision-makers and thoughtful teachers by offering hands-on experiences with young children.
+We empower candidates to create activities that enable children to learn through play and active, hands-on learning.

-PROGRAM AND CURRICULA At Tiger Tots, children enjoy peer interaction in both teacher-directed and child-directed settings.
-The daily schedule covers playtime, group time, meals, rest, and learning centers.
-During playtime, children learn to:
+At Tiger Tots, children interact with peers in both teacher-directed and child-directed settings.
+The daily schedule includes playtime, group time, meals, rest, and learning centers.
+During playtime, children accomplish the following:

 - Share and take turns